 Today's History Trivia for December 1

-1913 Assembly Line Ford Introduces the assembly line to his automobile factory.
+1913 Moving Assembly Line Ford introduces begins using the moving assembly line for the mass production of the entire automobile.
 This reduced the time to build a Model T from over 12 hours to 2½ hours.
 Improvements in his assembly line over the next year reduced this time to only 93 minutes.

 1824 Jackson Wins the Election, But Loses the Presidency Andrew Jackson defeats John Quincy Adams (99 to 84 electoral votes) in the U.S. Presidential election.
 However, since this was not the necessary majority, the election was turned over to the House of Representatives as per the 12th Amendment.
 They eventually chose Adams making him President.
 This infuriated Jackson supporters since Jackson had won both the electoral vote and popular vote.

 1992 Police rush a video store and draw weapons on an armed gunman.
 The gunman turned out to be a cardboard cutout of Denzel Washington.

 1990 Eurotunnel The first stage of the tunnel under the English Channel connecting Britain to France is completed.